GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-based-baselines.md

     a.
 For example, if you need all but one control, you can `include all`, then `exclude` the one.

-4.  **Specify How Controls Are Organized**: FedRAMP prefers you merge
-    \"as-is\" using those merge fields.
+4.  **Specify How Controls Are Organized**: FedRAMP prefers you merge `as-is` using those merge fields.
 This is relevant when resolving the profile.
 See the [*Profile Resolution*](/documentation/general-concepts/profile-resolution/) documentation for more information.